 Research Programs & Projects

-Faculty at the Columbia University School of Social Work (CUSSW) engage in multidisciplinary research drawing from their backgrounds in social work, economics, demography, sociology, public administration, neuroscience, medicine and psychiatry, public health, and law.
+Full-time tenured faculty at Columbia University's School of Social Work engage in multidisciplinary research drawing from their backgrounds in social work, economics, demography, sociology, public administration, neuroscience, medicine and psychiatry, public health, and law.
 Working with colleagues from across Columbia and universities around the world, they have established research centers, programs and projects focused on the family, complicated grief, urban demography, workplace innovations, HIV and drug abuse intervention and prevention, criminal justice, and disability policy.
 The following is a partial list of their leading-edge research initiatives (click on the title for more information):

 Founded: 2008Director: Katherine Shear, MD, the Marion Kenworthy Professor of Psychiatry in Social WorkMission: Originally the Complicated Grief Program, the Center for Complicated Grief develops treatments that can help people with complicated grief.
 It also trains mental health professionals on recognizing and treating this condition.Partnering organization: Department of Psychiatry, Columbia University College of Physicians and SurgeonsWeb site: http://www.complicatedgrief.org/Related article: "A New Treatment Program for the Grief That Won't End," by Simone Scully (Spectrum, Winter 2013)